GoogleCloudPlatform/kms-solutions/autokey-blueprints/0-setup/README.md

 The capabilities of this module are:

 - Create a GCP folder to be used with Autokey;
-- Create a GCP project using [project-factory module](https://github.com/terraform-google-modules/terraform-google-project-factory) to be used with Autokey;
+- Create a GCP project using [project-factory module](https://github.com/terraform-google-modules/terraform-google-project-factory) to be used as a KMS key project with Autokey feature;
-- Define identities for Cloud KMS administrator and Autokey developer roles.
-See more info about these roles [here](https://cloud.google.com/kms/docs/autokey-overview#how-autokey-works).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs